ylshaooo/keras-zero-shot-detection/README.md

 checkpoint weights in yolo.py.
 Remember to modify class path or anchor path.

-4. Test ZSD model and evaluate the results using [mAP](https://github.com/Cartucho/mAP), or run the visualization demo. `python test.py  OR  python demo.py`.
+4. Test ZSD model and evaluate the results using [mAP](https://github.com/Cartucho/mAP), or run the visualization demo.
+`python test.py  OR  python demo.py`.
-    Test file are in the form: `path/to/img`, one row for one image.
+Test file is in the form: `path/to/img`, one row for one image.

 ---